 Bar admissions: North Carolina (1988); U.S. District Court, Middle District of North Carolina (1988); Florida (1992); U.S. Supreme Court (1998); U.S. Tax Court (2001); Tennessee (2004); Solicitor, England and Wales (2011); New York (2011).

 Education: University of North Carolina (B.A., 1984); Tulane University Law School (J.D., 1988); University of Miami School of Law (LL.M., Estate Planning, 1993).

 Other qualifications: Certified Financial Planner TM.
 NASD Series 6 and 63 licenses, 2001.

 Publications: "Charitable Remainder Trusts," Taxation for Accountants, Journal, May 1998.
 (Also published in Taxation for Lawyers).
 Author: "New FTC Rules Apply to Estate Planning and Tax Attorneys," North Carolina Lawyers Weekly, June 25, 2001.
 Author: "529 College Savings Plans offer Numerous Estate Planning Advantages," North Carolina Lawyers Weekly, December 17, 2001.
 Author: "Every Client Needs an Estate Plan - 10 Reasons Why," North Carolina Lawyers Weekly, September 30, 2002.
+Author: "IRA Tax Deferral: Trusts, Rollovers, and Distributions" - Estate Planning, 2014.
 North Carolina Estate Planning Blog, 2006-Present.
-See avvo.com profile for a complete list of publications and selected presentations.
+See Avvo estate planning lawyer profile for a complete list of publications and selected presentations.

-Recent community activities: Member, Board of Directors, Habitat for Humanity for Orange County, 2008-2011; Member, Board of Directors, Chatham County Chamber of Commerce, 2009-present.
+Recent community activities: Member, Board of Directors, Habitat for Humanity for Orange County, 2008-2011; Member, Board of Directors, Chatham County Chamber of Commerce, 2009-2013.